HadiAbbasi/HiLanguageManager/README.md

 ```

-Be careful to change your text language immediately after switching between languages, you have to concat HiLanguageManager.immediate_changer to your text!
+Be careful for change your text language immediately after switching between languages, you have to concat HiLanguageManager.immediate_changer to your text!
 it's no matter where you concat it! so you can concat it at the begin or middle or end of your text!
 in this example, we have used this class as singleton class whitout any additional objects!